TV-Rename/tvrename/quickstart.md

 To return to this page follow the `Quickstart Guide` link in TVRename's **Help**, or browse to [www.tvrename.com/quickstart](http://www.tvrename.com/quickstart "Browse the TVRename Quickstart Guide online").

-(This guide assumes you already have the beginings of a "Media Library" - *a directory somewhere on your PC or NAS or whatever, with a bunch of TV Show files in it*.)
+> This guide assumes you already have the beginings of a "Media Library" - *a directory (or directories) somewhere on your PC or NAS or whatever, with a bunch of TV Show files in it (them).*

 ## Basic Setup